visit-dav/visit/src/doc/using_visit/Quantitative/Expressions.rst

-   When the donor variable is in a different database **and** the databases do not have multiple timestates, then only sub-string 1, above, is needed to specify the path to the database in the filesystem.
+   When the donor variable is in a different database **and** the databases do not have multiple timestates, then only sub-string 1, above, is needed to specify the path to the database in the file system.
 The path to the database can be specified using either *absolute* or *relative* paths. *Relative* paths are interpreted relative to the current working directory in which the VisIt_ session was started.
 See cases B and C